RadBall: Hanford Site, USA

 Further testing of the original device was undertaken in order to demonstrate that the technology could locate submerged radiological hazards.
 This study involved, for the first time, underwater deployments at the US Department of Energy Hanford Site.
 This study represents the first successful underwater deployment of technology and a further step in demonstrating that the technology has the ability to be remotely deployed with no electrical supplies into difficult to access areas and locate radiation hazards.
 This study was part of ongoing work to investigate whether the technology is able to characterize more complex radiation environments as described previously.

 Oak Ridge National Laboratory, USA

 A number of trials took place at the US Department of Energy Oak Ridge National Laboratory (ORNL) during December 2010 as described previously.
 The overall objective for these trials was to demonstrate that a newly developed technology could be used to locate, quantify and characterise the radiological hazards within two separate Hot Cells (B and C).
 For Hot Cell B, the primary objective of demonstrating that the technology could be used to locate, quantify and characterise 3 radiological sources has been met with 100% success.
 Despite more challenging conditions in Hot Cell C, two sources were detected and accurately located.
-To summarise, the technology performed extremely well with regards to detecting and locating radiation sources and, despite the challenging conditions, moderately well when assessing the relative energy and intensity of those sources.
+To summarise, the technology performed extremely well with regard to detecting and locating radiation sources and, despite the challenging conditions, moderately well when assessing the relative energy and intensity of those sources.